 Imagine hives of activity across Britain where people are sharing permaculture design and practical solutions, leading to connected, thriving communities.

-Being an Ambassador is a great way of developing and practising all kinds of skills and gaining confidence in using them.
+You may already be an ambassador for permaculture, but looking for ways to build upon what you do already.
+Taking part in the Permaculture Ambassador programme is a great way of developing and practising many different kinds of skills and gaining confidence in using them.

 Realising the potential of the Ambassador network